JedhaDev/DoorService/readme.txt

+<h2>MVVM implementation in WPF, using WCF for TCP communication and Entity Framework for DB access</h>

 DoorService => Implementation of WCF using tcpip protocol, hosted in their own consol application DoorClient  => Implementation of WCF Client using WPF